LivePersonInc/developer-center/pages/Solutions/CustomerFacingBots/deployingbotschat.md

 1. **Retrieve your domain**.
 Use the [LivePerson Domain API](agent-domain-domain-api.html) to retrieve this information.

-2. **Log a user into LiveEngage** using the [Login Service API](login-getting-started.html).
+2. **Log a user into Conversational Cloud** using the [Login Service API](login-getting-started.html).
 Provide a username and password, and receive an authorization token (bearer).
 Use this token as your authorization header in all Chat Agent API requests.

 3. **Create an agent session** using the [Start Agent Session method](agent-start-agent-session.html).